 The Florida State Alliance of YMCAs meets the educational developmental needs of low-income children by providing scholarships and volunteer mentoring.
-This grant's primary focus is the YMCA Reads!
-Program.
+This grant's primary focus is the YMCA Reads! program.
 This program targets students from low-performing schools, as well as schools in which high rates of students read below grade level.
 Each student enrolled in YMCA Reads! receives a minimum of two (2) one-hour sessions per week with a trained mentor.
 Each student's reading level is assessed and monitored by period mastery tests and analysis of Dynamic Indicators of Basic Early Literacy Skills (DIBELS) scores.
-Using the Systematic Instruction in Phoneme Awareness, Phonics and Sight Words, the volunteer mentors not only assist students in their reading mechanics, but they also work to instill a love of reading and literature in the students.
-Site coordinators and volunteer mentors work with the students in small groups, on a 1:2 basis, or on a 1:1 basis, mentoring the referred students in reading, character development and building self-esteem.
+Using the Systematic Instruction in Phoneme Awareness, Phonics and Sight Words, the volunteer mentors not only assist students in their reading mechanics, but they also work to instill a love for reading and literature in the students.
+Site coordinators and volunteer mentors work with the students in small groups, on a 1:2 basis or on a 1:1 basis, mentoring the referred students in reading, character development and building self-esteem.
 Florida YMCAs are volunteer-founded, volunteer-based and volunteer-led.

-Item 97 - State Grants/K-12 Program/Non-FEFP - College Reach Out Program
+Item 98 - State Grants/K-12 Program/Non-FEFP - College Reach Out Program

-2018-19 BUDGET REQUEST 2018 8-19 2017-18 Fund Source 2017-18 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Gen Rev 1,000,000 0 1,000,000 2,000,000 1,000,000 0 1,000,000 1,000,000 100.00% Total 1,000,000 0 1,000,000 2,000,000 1,000,000 0 1,000,000 1,000,000 100.00%
+2019-20 BUDGET REQUEST 2019 9-20 2018-19 Fund Source 2018-19 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Gen Rev 1,000,000 0 0 1,000,000 1,000,000 0 1,000,000 0 0.00% Total 1,000,000 0 0 1,000,000 1,000,000 0 1,000,000 0 0.00%

 \$1,000,000 is requested to continue funding activities and services to increase the college preparation and access of low-income and educationally disadvantaged students in grades 6-12.
-Approximately 3,300 students are currently served by the College Reach Out Program (CROP).
+Approximately 3,100 students are currently served by the College Reach Out Program (CROP).